en route

 Were you there?
 Are you one of the “main characters”?
 Your involvement in the events as they unfold is essential.
 No journalism.

-En Route Event stories should be between 6 and 12 minutes long.
+En Route Event stories should be 10 minutes (Story Night) or 5 minutes (Story Jam)

 What we don’t want: Stand-up routines.
 Stereotypes.
 Rants.
 Essays.
 How-tos.
 Confessions.
 Lectures.
 Fictions.